stovak/SwiftFountain/README.md

 ## Overview

-SwiftFountain is a Swift conversion of the original Objective-C Fountain parser created by Nima Yousefi & John August.
+SwiftFountain is a Swift conversion of the original Objective-C Fountain parser created by Nima Yousefi & John August using Claude Code 4.5 Sonnet.
 It provides full support for parsing and writing Fountain-formatted screenplays.

 ## Features